ReedBarrus/DynamicalMemoryEngine/README/Roadmap/demo/README.UsableSemanticOscilloscope.md

 Object-family diversity does not create a second ingest ontology.

+Generic file import is a transport/adapter capability.
+Real-world audio family workflow is a declared provenance-bearing source-family posture built on top of lawful import or capture paths.

 This means the source-object layer must preserve:

 - timestamps or ordered sequence discipline